 A missed appointment or “no show “occurs when a patient fails to give appropriate notice that the appointment cannot be kept.
 A missed appointment leaves an empty slot that could have been used by a patient in need of medical care.
 Not cancelling an appointment in a timely fashion is unfair to other patients and also to the medical provider.
 If you are unable to keep your scheduled appointment, please notify SHS at least 24 hours in advance so that we can accommodate our other patients' needs.
 A scheduled appointment may be with a SHS physician, nurse practitioner, travel consult or allergy immunotherapy.

-Students will be charged a $50.00 no show fee if they have been reminded in advance of their Medical Provider appointment time and do not show to the appointment or are 10 minutes late.
+Students will be charged the price of their appointment for their no show fee if they have been reminded in advance of their Medical Provider appointment time and do not show to the appointment or are 10 minutes late.
 Due to the specialty of the ITC, a student will be considered a "no show," if they are 5 minutes late.

 Student Health Services does not provide medical excuses for students who have missed classes, exams, or due dates for papers or projects.
 Our reasons include our commitment to patient confidentiality, our role in educating students about appropriate use of health care, our concern for furthering the developmental transitions of young adulthood, our lack of direct knowledge about illness or injuries effectively managed by self care, and our own finite resources.